tyrelh/personal-site/src/components/articles/sff-pc-part-2.md

 * [Initial Temperatures](#initial-temperatures): The system was running hotter than I had hoped when I first started it up, before any optimizations.
 * [Fan Tuning & Kryonaut](#fan-tuning-&-kryonaut): Kryonaut thermal paste makes a surprising difference, and dialing in the fan curves keeps it cool and quiet.
 * [Overclocking](#overclocking): I am able to eek a little more power from the GPU for gaming now that my temps are looking better.
+* [Basic Gaming Performance](#basic-gaming-performance): I outline some of the graphics settings and performance numbers from some of the games I've been playing recently including Cyberpunk 2077 and Red Dead Redemption 2.
 * [Crypto Mining, Underclocking & Undervolting](#crypto-mining-underclocking-&-undervolting): I've been mining with my gaming PC when not actively using it for several years now.
 Here are some of my mining results and settings I use with this hardware.
 * [Conclusion](#conclusion): This PC build was challenging and expensive, but I had a lot of fun building it and the performance has been phenomenal.